kelvinlouis/ip6-chatbot/backend/data/nlu/nlu_interactive_kelvin.md

 - how is [the](room) room decorated?
 - How is [the](room) room decorated?
 - Yes, how does [the](room) room look like?
+- How is the decoration in the rooms?

 ## intent:ask_for_room_equipment
 - I need to show a presentation